-A 2800 ft shallow and narrow trench was built southeast from Cottage Ave to the head of a small existing tributary near O’Leary and Ashurst St. The new channel was said to have intensified residential flooding 1896-1938 in Downtown, Southside, and even still today as the channel remains very narrow. *
+A 2,800-foot shallow and narrow trench was built southeast from Cottage Ave to the head of a small existing tributary near O’Leary and Ashurst St. The new channel was said to have intensified residential flooding 1896-1938 in Downtown, Southside, and even still today as the channel remains very narrow.*

 THE SOUTHSIDE NEIGHBORHOOD

-The Southside Neighborhood is a historic area home to many underprivileged minority peoples, a great number of whom came to Flagstaff during the booming lumber industry in the early 1900s and to flee racial persecution from a Jim Crow South.
-The Southside has faced the dangers of flooding since the late 1800s and remains in a Federal Emergency Management Agency (FEMA) designated floodplain today.
+The Southside Neighborhood is a historic area home to many underprivileged minority peoples, a great number of whom came to Flagstaff to seek employment during the booming lumber industry in the early 1900s and to flee racial persecution from a Jim Crow South.
+The Southside has faced the dangers of flooding since the late 1800s and remains in a Federal Emergency Management Agency (FEMA) designated floodplain today (Fig. 1).

 “The flood zone makes it more expensive to purchase home insurance, to make repairs, and to build affordable housing— but once the river is re-channeled to protect against floods, the land and housing in Southside will increase in value, and possibly lead to gentrification and removal of longtime residents who have doggedly held onto homes built by their parents and grandparents, but which are now in need of repair and renovation.” – Ricardo Guthrie, Ph.D.
 (Ricardo is the Director and Associate Professor of Ethnic Studies at Northern Arizona University).

-Friends of the Rio de Flag received an Environmental Protection Agency (EPA) Environmental Justice Small grant in 2017 to lead a collaborative, community-based education and river planning initiative focused on Flagstaff’s underserved Southside Neighborhood.
-This project seeks to engage the Southside Neighborhood in planning for the future of its river.
+Friends of the Rio de Flag received an Environmental Protection Agency (EPA) Environmental Justice Small grant in 2017 to lead a collaborative, community-based education and river planning initiative focused on Flagstaff’s Southside Neighborhood.
+The goal of the project was to engage Southside Neighborhood residents in planning for the future of their river.

-At the same time, the City of Flagstaff is working on completion of a Southside Neighborhood Plan.
-The City will be hosting public meetings to collect neighborhood feedback in order to plan for the future of the neighborhood.
+At the same time, the City of Flagstaff began working on completion of a Southside Neighborhood Plan.
+The City hosted public meetings to collect neighborhood feedback in order to plan for the future of the neighborhood.
 Friends of the Rio has partnered with the City in order to work together on the river-specific portion of community engagement for the Southside Neighborhood Plan.
 The Southside Neighborhood Plan is set to be completed in 2019.

 WHY IS FLOOD CONTROL URGENT FOR SOUTHSIDE?